CORE PROGRAMS

 OPENING AFFORDABLE DAY SECONDARY SCHOOLS

 Research shows the greatest predictor of whether a girl will attend secondary school is a nearby affordable school.
 But in many rural areas such as the Loita Hills where we work, they simply don’t exist: there may not be a school within tens of miles of terrain, leaving few options for children to transition on to secondary school.
 We identify key central primary schools that can be expanded into secondary schools to increase access to education.
-As of September, 2024, we have started seven new day secondary schools in partnerships with remote communities across the Loita and Naikarra regions.
+As of May, 2025, we have started nine new day secondary schools in partnerships with remote communities across the Loita and Naikarra regions.

 SUPPORTING SCHOOLS WITH CRITICAL LEARNING RESOURCES